-The Company is still assessing the impact that the adoption of the above standards will have, but does not expect material impacts on the financial statements.
+The Board of Directors is still assessing the potential impact of the adoption of IFRS 18 on the financial statements.

-21. Subsequent events
+20. Subsequent events

 No events occurred subsequent to the annual closing which are significant enough to warrant disclosure in the accompanying financial statements.